dmakogon/dbguidance/graph/graphdb-options.md

 	* Blueprints provides a consistent REST API for all supporting DBs.
 	* TinkerPop is not yet widely adopted, so while in theory it provides shelter from vendor lock-in, in practice that guarantee is less secure.
 Neo4j and OrientDB both claim compliance.

+##Picking a Graph Store

+There are no hard-and-fast rules to picking one of these over the other, but a few questions you should ask to guide yourself in the right direction.

+- **Are you migrating from an existing store?
+Is it Key/Value or Document-based?**

+    If you're migrating from an existing Document-based store, OrientDB has the benefit of allowing you to keep your existing document schema while moving it into the new data store.
+If you have an existing K/V store, moving to any Graph DB should be possible, or you can consider a hybrid solution as outlined in [the main GraphDB document](graphdb.md).

+- **Do you require Enterprise-level support?**

+    In this case, you should consider Neo4j or OrientDB, as both have a built-in Enterprise edition and support model.
+Titan has Enterprise-level support, and that is even stronger now with the purchase by DataStax, but they don't have a focused Enterprise-edition so are lacking Enterprise-level tooling in some areas.

+- **Is your data "big data"?**

+    Are your graphs Petabytes in size, with hundreds of millions of nodes and edges?
+If so, you should consider OrientDB or Titan - both of which can scale horizontally, in different ways.

+- **Is your workload write-heavy?
+Will this be your primary store?**

+    If this is the case, OrientDB is a solid choice due to write-ahead logs and ACID support as well as multi-master sharded deployments.

+- **How willing are you to trade performance for fault-tolerance?**

+    In some models (batch-loaded, high-read/low-write, BI applications), you might favor a design suited to high performance queries where fault-tolerance is not as important.
+Titan backed by Berkeley DBs can be a high-performance solution in these cases.
+However, before optimizing for performance, it makes sense to benchmark on your own scenarios - Neo4j _and_ OrientDB also perform quite well on _big iron_ servers.